-That's G4S, experts in "robust employee screening".
-A murder conviction in Glasgow raises fresh doubts about a government outsourcer's competence and integrity.
+- • Glasgow murder conviction raises fresh doubts about government outsourcer's competence and integrity.

 Last November a 42 year-old pharmaceutical worker from Thailand took part in a conference about HIV treatment at Glasgow's Clyde Auditorium.
 Her name was Khanokporn Satjawat.
 A G4S guard checked Satjawat's ID.
 He didn't like her manner.
 Later he followed her into the toilets and bludgeoned her to death with a fire extinguisher.